rohit7209/EntityManager-API/README.md

 Using the API

-1. Download the API from  https://github.com/rohit7209/HideDetails-API.
+1. Download the API from  https://github.com/rohit7209/EntityManager-API.
 Unzip the zipped file wherever you want.
-2. Run hideDetails.jar
+2. Run EntityManager.jar
 3. Add as much as entity you want:
 	Ex:
   Entity Name: password
   Entity Value: 123@sybero
 4. Now click ‘Encode Credentials’
 5. You will see a new file has been created as ‘entities.sybo’.
 Copy this file and save it at safe place as it will act as the source of data.
-6. Now import the hideDetails.jar in your project and copy ‘entities.sybo’ to your project folder.
+6. Now import the EntityManager.jar in your project and copy ‘entities.sybo’ to your project folder.
 	The location will be as:
 	In windows:
 	C:\Users\Sybero Home\Documents\NetBeansProjects\<YourProjectName>